 ABOUT ME

 I received B.Sc. in electric and computer engineering, M.Sc. in electro-optical engineering, and Ph.D. in electric and computer engineering from Ben-Gurion University of the Negev, Beersheba, Israel, in 2005, 2011 and 2018, respectively.
 I developed different aspects of the camera CMOS image sensor as a hardware engineer between 2005 and 2007 at the VLSI center, and as an algorithm developer between 2010 and 2012 at Intel.
-I'm currently a machine vision research scientist at foresight automotive and also a course lecture at Ben Gurion University of the Negev.
+I've worked in foresight automotive as a machine learning research scientist from 2018 to 2020.
+I'm currently a machine vision researcher and team leader at Elbit Sytems.
 My research interests include real-time light invariant video cameras, application of the theory of relativity in color image processing, underwater color constancy and the use of quaternions in image processing.

 RESEARCH INTERESTS